evilstickman/docs/docs/scenarios/Segment.md

 }
 ```

-The above code accepts 2 parameters userId and activeApp where the userId is the user email.
-you can also send Segment.io, data collected from Backand query detailing users information
+The above code takes two parameters - userId and activeApp, with the userId being the user's email address.
+You can also send Segment.io data collected from Backand using a query to obtain the data you have stored on a given user.

 # Client-side Integration

-there is no client side codding
+This code has no client-side component.